Asabeneh/30-Days-Of-Python/readme10-12.md

 sum_of_numbers(10) # 55
 sum_of_numbers(100) # 5050
 ```
-* Two Parameter: If our function takes parameters we should call our function with arguments
+* Two Parameter: A function may or may not have a parameter or parameters.
+A function may have two or more parameters.
+If our function takes parameters we should call our function with arguments.
+Let's see function with two parameters:
 ```py
   # syntax
   # Declaring a function